mehulagg/gitlab/doc/user/profile/preferences.md

 the future, we plan to make it configurable in its own section along with support for [different navigation themes](https://gitlab.com/gitlab-org/gitlab/-/issues/219512).

-NOTE:
-Dark theme currently only works with the 'Dark' syntax highlighting.
+The Dark theme only works with the Dark syntax highlighting.

 ## Syntax highlighting theme

-NOTE:
 GitLab uses the [rouge Ruby library](http://rouge.jneen.net/ "Rouge website") for syntax highlighting outside of any Editor context.
 The WebIDE (like Snippets) uses [Monaco Editor](https://microsoft.github.io/monaco-editor/) and it's provided [Monarch](https://microsoft.github.io/monaco-editor/monarch.html) library for